kasramp/spring-kafka-test/README.md

 # Spring Kafka test example

-Spring Kafka with unit test example.
+Spring Kafka example with junit test using EmbeddedKafka.

 ## How to run